Espresso Flow Control Profiling

 The profile mimics a manual spring machine, where the pressure is decreasing naturally as the spring is relaxing.
 This leads to very tasty shots, which is why many people are fanatical about these machines and pay a lot of money for them.
 The following video shows how the pressure in a real spring lever (from the 1960s, BTW!) is dropping from 9.5 to 4.5:

-You can restrict the flow either gradually or in 2-3 discrete steps.
-Or even in 1 step - like in the Slayer machine, whose paddle has 3 fixed positions: fully open, partially open (the "low flow" mode), and fully closed.
+You can restrict the flow either gradually or in 2 discrete steps (for example, decrease to 6 bar when there are 10-15 gr in the cup, and then to 4 bar on 20-25 gr), or even in 1 step (that's what I do on 6-bar turbo shots - I jump to 4 bar when there are 20 grams in the cup).
+By the way, the 1 step restriction mimics the rump down profile as it's implemented in the Slayer machine, whose paddle has 3 fixed positions: fully open, partially open (the "low flow" mode), and fully closed.
 So, strictly speaking, only the 1 step reduction has the right to be called a Slayer shot, not any ramp down! :-)

 A SHORT PHYSICS LESSON